MarMil1/CSC468/README.md

 ### Step 3: Run download_data.py

 ### Step 4: Run explore_data.py
-We used this file to perform data exlporation so we could determine what we wanted to visualize using D3.js
+We used this file to perform data exlporation so we could determine what we wanted to visualize using D3.js.
+The output of this file will give you an idea of why we took the direction that we did.

+### Step 5: Run viz_project.py
+This will launch the web server.